nphollon/into-the-heavens/conventions.md

-All models face down (towards z = -Inf)
+All models face towards z = -Inf

 Time is in seconds.

-3. Dumb => Scenery
-6. Missile expirations can have their own particle effect?
+6. Better particle effects
 7. New enemy types!!
 8. Positioning should be encapsulated.
 9. SpawnShips effect should be replaced with multiple calls to SpawnShip; pass placement info with effect info.